oracle-livelabs/goldengate/mysql-ggs/mysql/mysql.md

 3. On the OCI GoldenGate deployment console sign in page, enter `oggadmin` for User Name, enter the password, and then click **Sign In**.

     ![GoldenGate deployment console sign in](https://oracle-livelabs.github.io/goldengate/ggs-common/extract/images/02-02-oggadmin-23ai.png " ")

-    > **NOTE:** If using the LiveLab Sandbox environment, copy the OCI GoldenGate Admin Password from the Terraform output section of **View Login Info**.

 4. Open the navigation menu, and then click **User Administration**.